Yelp/elastalert/docs/source/elastalert.rst

 default is 10,000, and if you expect to get near this number, consider using ``use_count_query`` for the rule.
 If this limit is reached, ElastAlert will `scroll <https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-scroll.html>`_ through pages the size of ``max_query_size`` until processing all results.

 ``scroll_keepalive``: The maximum time (formatted in `Time Units <https://www.elastic.co/guide/en/elasticsearch/reference/current/common-options.html#time-units>`_) the scrolling context should be kept alive.
-Avoid using high values as it abuses resources in Elasticsearch, but be mindful to allow sufficient time to finish processing all the results.
+Avoid using high values as it abuses resources in ElasticSearch, but be mindful to allow sufficient time to finish processing all the results.

 ``max_aggregation``: The maximum number of alerts to aggregate together.
 If a rule has ``aggregation`` set, all alerts occuring within a timeframe will be sent together.
 The default is 10,000.